pirttju/python-vr-ticket/README.md

 ### Known issues

+* Three number seats are unsupported by the specification as such.
+The specification supports only two numbers and a character.
+Therefore, for example, seat number 115 is encoded as 151, and seat 229 is encoded as 292.
-The zxing library which does all the detection and parsing work is not very good in reading Aztec codes.
+* The zxing library which does all the detection and parsing work is not very good in reading Aztec codes.
 The source image must be very clean and large in size.